LGBTQ people in sports in the United States: Basketball

+In 1986, following the second Gay Games, Tony Jasinski organized the San Francisco Gay Basketball Association.

 The case of Jennifer Harris against Penn State, more specifically their women's basketball coach Rene Portland, was about homosexuality.
 In 2006, a gay rights advocacy group, the National Center for Lesbian Rights, accused Rene Portland of forcing player Jennifer Harris to transfer because of bias against lesbians.
 The advocacy group claimed that Portland was biased against lesbians for decades and cited a 1986 interview in which she claimed she talked to recruits and parents of recruits about lesbians stating, "I will not have it in my program."
-There were also claims of Portland telling key recruits—to discourage them from attending another school—that the other team was "full of lesbians."
+There were also claims of Portland telling key recruits—to discourage them from attending another school—that the other team was "full of lesbians".
 The lawsuit was eventually settled out of court and Penn State found Portland in violation of policy.
 She was fined $10,000 by the university in lieu of a one-game suspension and warned that another infraction would result in the termination of her employment.
-Rene Portland eventually resigned from her position as women's head basketball coach.
+Portland eventually resigned from her coaching position.

+In 1999, Carol Blazejowski, general manager of the New York Liberty, came out as a lesbian and became the first general manager in the WNBA to do so.

 In 2002, Sue Wicks came out as gay, making her the first openly gay person playing in the WNBA.
-Many female players have since come out as gay; for example, Brittney Griner came out in 2013, and Elena Delle Donne came out in 2016.
+Many WNBA players have since come out as gay; for example, Brittney Griner came out in 2013, and Elena Delle Donne came out in 2016.
+In 2025, openly gay players were estimated to make up 28% of the league.